Lou Brock: Chicago Cubs (1961–1964)

-St. Louis Cardinals
+St. Louis Cardinals (1964–1979)

-After Brock was traded to the Cardinals, his career turned around significantly.
-He moved to left field and batted .348 and stole 33 bases for the remainder of the 1964 season.
+After Brock was traded to the Cardinals, his career turned around.
+He moved to left field and batted .348 and stole 33 bases over the remainder of the 1964 season.
 At the time of the trade, the Cardinals were 28–31, in eighth place in the National League, trailing even the Cubs, who were 27–27 and in sixth place.
 Brock helped the Cardinals storm from behind to capture the National League pennant on the last day of the season.
 Four months to the day after Brock's trade, the Cardinals won the 1964 World Series in seven games over the favored New York Yankees, who were appearing in their 14th World Series in 16 years (and their last until a dozen years later).
 Brock's contributions to the Cardinals' championship season were recognized when he finished in tenth place in voting for the 1964 National League Most Valuable Player Award.
 Meanwhile, Broglio won only seven games for the Chicago Cubs before retiring from baseball after the 1966 season.
 To this day, the trade of Brock for Broglio is considered one of the most lopsided deals in baseball history.

-In 1966, Brock ended Maury Wills' six-year reign as the National League's stolen base champion with 74 steals.
+In 1966, Brock’s 74 steals ended Maury Wills' six-year reign as the National League's stolen base champion.
 In David Halberstam's book, October 1964, the author stated manager Johnny Keane asked Brock to forgo hitting home runs in favor of stealing bases.
 Brock went on to lead the National League in stolen bases eight times within a nine-year span between 1966 and 1974 (former teammate Bobby Tolan led the league in steals in 1970).

 Brock began the 1967 season by hitting five home runs in the first four games of the season, becoming the first player to do so (Barry Bonds tied this record in 2002).
-He was hitting for a .328 average by mid-June to earn the role as the starting left fielder for the National League in the 1967 All-Star Game.
-After suffering through a mid-season slump, he recovered to finish the season with a career-high 206 hits and a .299 batting average while leading the league in stolen bases and runs scored as the Cardinals won the National League pennant by ten and a half games.
-Brock became the first player to steal 50 bases and hit 20 home runs in the same season.
-In the 1967 World Series, Brock hit for a .414 average, scored 8 runs, and set a World Series record with seven stolen bases as the Cardinals defeated the Boston Red Sox in seven games.
+He was hitting for a .328 average by mid-June, and earned the start in left field for the National League in the 1967 All-Star Game.
+After suffering through a mid-season slump, he recovered to finish the season with a career-high 206 hits and a .299 batting average.
+He topped the NL in runs and stolen bases while helping lead the Cardinals to the National League pennant by ten and a half games.
+Brock became the first player in MLB history to steal 50 bases and hit 20 home runs in the same season.
+He then stormed through the 1967 World Series, hitting for a .414 average, scoring eight runs, and setting a World Series record with seven stolen bases, as the Cardinals defeated the Boston Red Sox in seven games.